February 6th, 2011

 Examples of Level 1 change abound, and you can usually pick up a financial journal at random and find one.
 I just now did exactly that, and find two pages into my search an article reporting that Warner Music Group is selling its music publishing business (leaving one less player there), in hopes of clearing anti-trust to be able to buy the foundering EMI (leaving one less player there as well).
-EMI owns, among other assets, the master recordings by my all-time favorites the Beatles.
+EMI owns, among other assets, the master recordings by my all-time favorites, the Beatles.

 Level 1 changes can require significant adjustments in any industry.
 However, relative to other types of industry change, the impact of a Level 1 change on existing other players is low.

-Level 2 industry change – “Disruptive technology”
+Level 2 industry change – “Technology-driven disruption”

 In a Level 2 change, a technology or business model enters that is betterfastersmallercheaper than existing approaches, causing major waves in the industry’s value network.

-Level 3 industry change – “Game-changing paradigm shift”
+Level 3 industry change – “Paradigm shift”